-Forest districts areas of steep slopes and contiguous forest.
+Windham has designated four Forest Districts.
+They are areas of steep slopes and contiguous forest.
 The land is characterized by the absence of development or improved roads.
 The following are general descriptions of the Forest Districts:

 - the eastern slopes of Glebe Mountain and the Cobb Brook watershed; - the land area including the Stiles, Willie and Howe Brook watersheds that lies between Windham Hill Road and the Town's eastern boundary; - the area located in between Popple Dungeon Road and White Road in the northeastern portion of Town; and - the land around Turkey Mountain.